Tansy (Ai Ju)

 Tansy is a perennial, herbaceous flowering plant in the Aster family.
 It has finely divided compound fern-like leaves and yellow, button-like flowers.
-Its erect stem is somewhat reddish, usually smooth and can grow to be 20-60 inches tall, branching near the top.
+Its erect stem is somewhat reddish and usually smooth.
+It can grow to be 20-60 inches tall, branching near the top.
 Its leaves are alternate, long, and pinnately lobed.
-The round, flat topped, button-like flowers are produced in terminal clusters that bloom from mid-to-late summer.
+The round, flat-topped, button-like flowers are produced in terminal clusters that bloom from mid-to-late summer.
 Their scent is similar to camphor and a hint of rosemary.

 Tansy is native to the temperate zones of Europe (including Britain and Ireland) and Asia.
 It has been introduced to North America and other parts of the world.

 Parts Most Frequently Used: Aerial Parts

 Caution: Deaths have been reported after taking only 10 drops of tansy oil, teas, or powdered forms.
 Its leaves and flowers are toxic if consumed in large quantities, as they contain the toxic compound thujone, which can cause convulsions and liver and brain damage.
 Some individuals can suffer from contact dermatitis while harvesting the plant, so wear gloves!
 Not recommended for pregnant women as tansy can cause uterine contractions.

 Key Constituents: Thujone, Axillarin, 5-Dicaffeoylquinic acid, Sesquiterpene lactones, Tannins, Vitamin C, Citric acid, Oxalic acid, Terpenoids (including Pyrethrins), Bitter glycosides, Resin